discretize/discretize-gear-optimizer/docs/Contributing/Readme.md

 To test changes to builds quickly in production mode, you can run `yarn build --watch` in one terminal window and `yarn serve` in another.

-To test the Cloudflare functions used to shorten shared state links, use `yarn cfdev` in place of `yarn dev` or `yarn cfserve` in place of `yarn serve`.
+To test the Cloudflare functions used to shorten shared state links, use `yarn cfdev` in place of `yarn dev` or `yarn cfbuild` and `yarn cfserve` in place of `yarn build` and `yarn serve`.
 This will use Cloudflare's Wrangler CLI to simulate the real server using a proxy.
 The data generated in this local environment is stored in `.mf/kv/SHORT_LINKS/`.

 For more options, run `npx vite --help`.